Anri-Lombard/Deep-Learning-with-FastAI-and-Pytorch/ReadMe.md

 ## Lesson 6 (Random forests)
 * Random Forests make almost no assumptions about the data and require almost no preprocessing
+* implemented a variant of the OneR classifier